Donyi-Polo: Nyedar namlo

 Nyishi women dancing during the annual festival, Nyokum Yullo.

-Nyedar namlo is a place of worship of the Nyishis following the faith.
-Many of them were built after the late twentieth century CE during the faith's revivalist movement in the eastern part of Arunachal Pradesh.
-The material and non-material culture of the place borrows elements from Christianity and Hinduism.
-Sociologist Bhaswati Borgohain and Indigenous scholar Mekory Dodum suggest that these places 'exists in the liminal space between tradition and modernity where the notions of the sacred and spiritual blend with the social and cultural identity of the indigenous tribes, all of which are in transition.'
+Nyedar namlo is the Nyishi place of worship.
+Most were built from the late twentieth century onwards as part of the revivalist movement in the eastern part of Arunachal Pradesh.
+According to Borgohain and Dodum, their material and non-material culture borrows elements from both Christianity and Hinduism.
+The same authors describe these places as occupying a liminal space between tradition and modernity in which the sacred and spiritual blend with the social and cultural identity of the indigenous tribes, all of which are in transition.

 Ethnic variations

-In Galo areas, the prayer place and community halls (dere) have come up under the patronage of the Donyi-Polo Welfare Association and they are being built since the 2000s.
-Priests (nyibu) conduct prayers in the prayer place on Sundays.The prayer place for Galo people is known as Gamgi which is similar to the Adi people's Gangging.
-Just like Adi people,the congregants have to follow certain rules in the prayer place for example, male members must sit on the left in rows, and female members on the right, cross-legged.
-The prayers are organized in the prayer place on Sundays.
-In Apatani areas, the religion is called "Danyi-Piilo" and prayer place are called meder nello ("purified place"), the first of which was built in 2004, songs and prayers are collected in a prayer book called Lyambope.
-Donyi-Poloist prayer place in Nishi areas are called nyedar namlo ("pure place"), and also among them the movement has been started only in the early 2000s.
+In Galo areas, prayer places and community halls (dere) have been built under the patronage of the Donyi-Polo Welfare Association since the 2000s.
+Priests (nyibu) conduct prayers there on Sundays.
+The Galo prayer place, known as Gamgi, is similar in form to the Adi gangging: male members sit on the left in rows and female members on the right, cross-legged, and the prayers are held on Sundays.
+In Apatani areas the religion is called "Danyi-Piilo" and prayer places are called meder nello ("purified place"); the first such hall was built in 2004, and songs and prayers are collected in a book called Lyambope.
+Among the Nyishi, Donyi-Polo prayer places are called nyedar namlo ("pure place"), and the movement only began among them in the early 2000s.

-More recently, the success of Donyi-Polo has crossed the Tani cultural borders inspiring the rise of Rangfraism among the Tangsa, Amik-Matai Ringya-JawMalo of the Miju and Digaro Mishmi in Anjaw and Lohit and of Intayaism among the Idu Mishmi, respectively in Changlang and Dibang Valley.
+The Donyi-Polo movement has subsequently crossed Tani cultural borders, with related developments including the rise of Rangfraism among the Tangsa, Amik-Matai Ringya-Jawmalo among the Miju and Digaro Mishmi in Anjaw and Lohit, and Intayaism among the Idu Mishmi in Changlang and Dibang Valley.
+Chaudhuri (2013) notes that these derivative movements received the same overt or covert support from Hindu nationalist organisations as the original Donyi-Polo movement.

 Theology and cosmology

+The theology presented here is that of the formalised revival, which draws on older Tani concepts and also adds and reorganises material to form a coherent doctrine.